1. Previous: Chapter 3

 Kotlin: An Illustrated Guide is now available on Leanpub See the book on Leanpub

 Classes are powerful, and even though we covered a lot of ground in this chapter, we’ve really only introduced them.
 They open up an entire new world of ways to represent your concepts in code.
-Later in this series, we’ll cover more advanced concepts like abstraction and inheritance.
+Later in this book, we’ll cover more advanced concepts like abstraction and inheritance.
 But for now, you should be proud of your progress!

 In this chapter, we finally created our very own types, using classes.
 We learned: